Amazon slashed its commission percentages for members of its affiliate program last year.

 Target’s affiliate program, however, comes with a slight downside: it is not suitable for every niche.
 Yes, it’ll work for home improvements and outdoor living, but it isn’t so suited to fitness websites.
 Also, like Walmart, Target is not particularly generous with its cookie duration.
 Customers must convert within seven days of clicking your link for you to get paid.

 Advance Auto Parts

 What if you operate a site that deals primarily with automotive issues?
 Well, you’re in luck – there are affiliate programs available in this sector too.

 Advance Auto Parts (AAP) is one of the leading automotive brands in the US – and a top Amazon alternative for affiliates in the space.
 The company generates more than $5 billion per year in sales and operates more than 6,000 locations throughout North America.

-Currently, the outfit is offering a 4 percent commission on all revenue generated from referral sales.
+Currently, the outfit is offering up to 10% commissions, starting at 4% commission on all revenue generated from referral sales.
 And it provides a 30-day grace period between the time the user clicks on your link to the time when they hand over the money.

 There are compelling reasons to use the company’s program.
 Customers, for instance, get free shipping on orders more than $25 – (which is considerably less than the average order size).
 And AAP also provides pickup options at nearby stores, allowing customers to collect their goods immediately, instead of having to wait.

 Just like other affiliate programs in this list, joining Advance Auto Parts’ scheme is straightforward.
 Once you sign up, you get access to text links, banners, and more, and assistance promoting the full catalog of the company’s products.
 There’s no cost to pay to become a member, and there’s no limit to the amount of commission you can earn overall.